2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/challenges/crylo.md

 The client decrypts the response using the CryptoJS library.

-The response is encrypted using the AES algorithm with the CBC mode and clear text as key and IV.
+The response is encrypted using the AES algorithm with the CBC mode and a hardcode string as key and IV.

 Using Cyberchef it is possible to convert the response and see its content.

 <Image src="/images/writeups/thm/challenges/crylo/decrypt-response.png" />

-It is possible to try with sqlmap to see if it is vulnerable to SQL injection.
+Now that the request is known, we can try sqlmap to see if it is vulnerable to SQL injection.

 The easy way to manage the request is to save it in a file and use the `-r` flag.

-It seems that using the standard risk level no vulns are found, add `--risk=3 --level=3` to increase it.
+Using the standard risk level is not enough, add `--risk=3 --level=3` to increase it and find a vulnerability.

 ```bash
 # Enumerate databases